-It’s late at night and you’re hours into scrolling through every home listing website on the internet.
-Finally you find a home you like within your budget — but it’s foreclosed.
+It’s late at night and you’re hours into scrolling through every home-listing website on the internet.
+Finally you find a home you can afford — but it’s foreclosed.
 Did you just strike gold or is buying a foreclosed home more trouble than it’s worth?

 To help you decide how to proceed, let’s examine how foreclosure works and what the pros and cons of buying a foreclosure are.